Tom Lehrer

-Thomas Andrew Lehrer (/ˈlɛərər/; April 9, 1928 – July 26, 2025) was an American musician, singer-songwriter, satirist and mathematician, who later taught mathematics and musical theater.
+Thomas Andrew Lehrer (/ˈlɛərər/; April 9, 1928 – July 26, 2025) was an American musician and mathematician.
 He recorded pithy, humorous, and often political songs that became popular in the 1950s and 1960s.
-His songs often parodied popular musical forms, though they usually had original melodies.
-An exception is "The Elements", in which he set the names of the chemical elements to the tune of the "Major-General's Song" from Gilbert and Sullivan's The Pirates of Penzance.
+His songs parodied popular musical forms, often with original melodies.

-Lehrer's early performances dealt with non-topical subjects and black humor in songs such as "Poisoning Pigeons in the Park".
+Lehrer's early performances dealt with non-topical subjects and dark humor in songs such as "Poisoning Pigeons in the Park".
 In the 1960s, he produced songs about timely social and political issues, particularly for the U.S. version of the television show That Was the Week That Was.
-The popularity of these songs has far outlasted their topical subjects and references.
 Lehrer quoted a friend's explanation: "Always predict the worst and you'll be hailed as a prophet."
 In the early 1970s, Lehrer largely retired from public performance to devote his time to teaching mathematics and musical theater history at the University of California, Santa Cruz.